 })

-The server will display clear error messages if:
+The server provides clear error messages for common issues:

 To add this MCP server to Claude Code, run this command in your terminal: